LEIF WEATHERBY (Associate Professor of German, Arts & Sciences, NYU, and KCL’s Willard McCarty Fellow)

 What is/are Digital Humanities?
 How to rise a research question challenging enough for both Humanities and Computer Science fields?
 What are the challenges of doing DH at the predominantly STEM-based University?
 This lecture will revolve around interdisciplinary research in progress situated at the intersection of history, librarian studies, cultural studies, and information technologies.
 The aim of this research is to create an open-source-software-based web application by using historical and cultural heritage data on the key landmarks of St. Petersburg.
 Our deliverables are an educational database and web/mobile applications into which users will be able to tap by means of retrospective visualization and an interactive city map that would track nearby objects via user’s geolocation.
 To that end, we are analyzing both sources and records.
 In our case, sources are manuscripts that range from a single paragraph to a multi-volume book.
 Records are source fragments that can range from a single record to hundreds of sections, pages, or paragraphs in a book.
 Our database schema links people, occasions, and dates based on primary sources.
 Finally, all objects are being mapped onto an interactive city map of St. Petersburg, the interface of which will facilitate easy navigation and allow filtering by different categories such as restaurants, music salons, and apartments.

-Antonina’s lecture is part of the inaugural WM Fellowship event ‘Language and Space in Public Imagination’ running on Wednesday 8th May 2019.
-More details and registration are available on the Eventbrite page at
+Antonina’s lecture is part of the WM Fellowship event ‘Language and Space in Public Imagination’ running on Tuesday 11th June 2019 from 4pm to 7pm in Bush House SE 2.10.
+More details and registration are available on the Eventbrite page at https://bit.ly/2MrHDp2.

 URSZULA PAWLICKA-DEGER (Postdoctoral researcher, Dept of Media, Aalto University, Finland, and KCL’s Willard McCarty Fellow)